Skip to main content

 Economy & Demographics

 Rehoboth Beach is a thriving coastal community with a diverse and vibrant economy.
-The city's proximity to the Atlantic Ocean and its reputation as a premier vacation destination make tourism a cornerstone of the local economy, with a multitude of hotels, restaurants, and retail establishments catering to the influx of visitors during the peak summer season.
+The city's proximity to the Atlantic Ocean and its reputation as a premier vacation destination make tourism a cornerstone of the local economy, with a wide range of hotels, restaurants, and retail establishments catering to the influx of visitors during the peak summer season.
 Beyond tourism, Rehoboth Beach is also home to a growing number of service-based businesses, professional offices, and light industrial operations, reflecting the city's evolving economy.

 Major employers in the area include the Beebe Healthcare medical system, the Cape Henlopen School District, and a variety of small businesses and entrepreneurs that contribute to the overall vitality of the Rehoboth Beach community.